zaher2016/website/_posts/2011-07-05-odk-for-community-based-forest-monitoring.md

 <img width="170" src="/assets/wp-content/uploads/2011/07/plotType.png" />&nbsp;<img width="170" src="/assets/wp-content/uploads/2011/07/dbhType.png" />&nbsp;<img width="170" src="/assets/wp-content/uploads/2011/07/plotStatus.png" />

-If you&#8217;d like to find out more about the working group (and check out all the presentations from the workshop) visit <http://cfm.earthoutreach.org>.
+If you’d like to find out more about the working group (and check out all the presentations from the workshop) visit <http://cfm.earthoutreach.org>.